 The person approaching you about the merchant account will want you to open one for them.
 They may refer to you as a “signer” and state that businesses regularly use multiple signers to secure merchant accounts.
-You’ll be expected to fill out paperwork, and in some cases may even be told that an LLC will be set up for you so that you’re a legitimate business.
+You’ll fill out paperwork, and in some cases the person may tell you that they will set up an LLC in your name so that you’re “legitimate.”

 From there, the original person will run transactions through the account, give you a cut of the sales, and keep the rest.
 They’ll tell you that it’s a great way to earn money for doing nothing.
 In some cases, they may tell you that you can open multiple accounts to make more money.

-They’ll likely also advise you that you can only do this temporarily before accounts are closed, and they’ll claim that account closures are a normal part of the processing cycle.
+They’ll likely also advise you that you can only do this temporarily before a processor closes accounts.
+They’ll also claim that account closures are a normal part of the processing cycle.

-The transactions run through your account may be legitimate transactions, but they also may be transactions from stolen credit cards submitted fraudulently.
+Some transactions run through your account may be legitimate transactions.
+However, they could also be transactions using stolen credit cards submitted fraudulently.
 The person asking you to open an account will of course tell you that the transactions are legitimate and they’re a real business, but you’ll have no way of knowing.

 In addition to breaking the law, there are financial risks to opening a merchant account for someone else as a “signer.”
 Since your name is on the account, you’ll be responsible for any chargebacks.
-In more extreme versions of this scenario, a business will run up tens of thousands of dollars (or more) in illegitimate transactions and then close up shop and disappear before you know about the chargebacks.
+In more extreme versions of this scenario, a business will run up tens of thousands of dollars (or more) in illegitimate transactions.
+Then they close up shop and disappear before you know about the chargebacks.
 Once those chargebacks come rolling in, you’re unable to locate or contact this person, and you’re on the hook with the processor.

-Some people try to downplay this risk, and may tell you that processors require reserves to cover themselves in the event of chargebacks.
+Some people try to downplay this risk.
+They may tell you that processors require reserves to cover themselves in the event of chargebacks.
 While reserves are a real thing and a restriction that processors sometimes impose, it in no way absolves you from responsibility.

 Related Article: Understanding Rolling Reserves.

-Another risk is that you can be placed on what’s the Terminated Match File or “Match List.”
+Another risk is that your processor can place you on the Terminated Match File or “Match List.”
 It’s extremely difficult or impossible to get a merchant account in the future while you’re on the Match List.
 If you plan to start your own business down the road (or if you already have one) a place on the list will put a serious crimp in your plans.

 Depending on the circumstances of your particular situation, processors may be able to sue you or take other legal action regarding your fraudulently opened account.